FreeLanguageTools/vocabsieve/README.md

 ## Features
 - Double-click lookups from sentences and even faster lookups from integrated applications
 - Lemmatization of words on lookup
+- No internet is required if you use downloaded resources
 - Online and local dictionaries in multiple formats
 - Frequency lists and pronunciations
 - Web reader (epub, fb2, plaintext) allowing one-click lookup